Secure council tenancies

 Buying your council home

-If you have been a council tenant for at least three years, you can probably buy your council home at a discount under the right to buy scheme.
+If you have been a council tenant for at least 3 years, you can probably qualify for the right to buy scheme.

 Complaints